 However, while the street demonstration became the most popular tactic, its deployment suffered from a lack of planning, discipline and coordination.
 Almost every major demonstration was driven by a strong element of spontaneity, which raised the level of unpredictability.
 On October 6, 1987, when a group of 50 young monks from the Drepung monastery were on their way to Lhasa to protest the government's continued detention of the 21 monks who had staged the September 27 demonstration, a Western witness asked the monks what they were planning to do when they arrived at the government building.
-They "answered that they didn't know."83 After assembling in front of the government building, they started chanting slogans.
-A few minutes later they were arrested and "viciously beaten with belts, sticks, rifles, and pieces of metal."84 actions, and they subsequently spent years in prison.
+They "answered that they didn't know."
+After assembling in front of the government building, they started chanting slogans.
+A few minutes later they were arrested and "viciously beaten with belts, sticks, rifles, and pieces of metal."
+After assembling they were arrested and "viciously beaten with belts, sticks, rifles, and pieces of metal."

+This seemingly mundane exchange between the monks and the Western witness reveals a deeper weakness of the Tibetan resistance: the lack of planning endemic to these street demonstrations.
+Every demonstration during this uprising was started by a small group of monks or nuns who rarely spent more than a few days planning their actions, and they subsequently spent years in prison.
 Many of the demonstrations that started with roughly a dozen monks or nuns ballooned into marches involving hundreds of people, all of whom joined on the spot, without prior planning or organizing.
 The protesters displayed incredible courage: they endured beatings, torture and imprisonment.
 But courage alone could not compensate for a lack of strategy.

-This seemingly mundane exchange between the monks and the Western witness reveals a deeper weakness of the Tibetan resistance: the lack of planning endemic to these street demonstrations.
-Every demonstration during this uprising was started by a small group of monks or nuns who rarely spent more than a few days planning their was the spontaneous participation of lay people that tipped the balance toward violence.
-Perhaps the high degree of mental and behavioral training involved in monastic life made the monks and nuns, on the other hand, naturally more disciplined than others.

-Schwartz, Ronald, Circle of Protest, 20.
+82 Schwartz, Circle of Protest, 20.